emmajanedrews/base-template/_posts/2018-02-06-a-quick-market-update-and-a-fresh-list-of-fun-february-activities.md

 In the meantime, here are some of our favorites:

-* **Our team’s fifth annual Valentine’s Day chocolate giveaway.**Don’t be bashful—reply to this email and we’ll send you a bunch of chocolates in the mail.
+* **Our team’s fifth annual Valentine’s Day chocolate giveaway.&nbsp;**Don’t be bashful—reply to this email and we’ll send you a bunch of chocolates in the mail.
 The reason I do this is to show my gratitude and appreciation for those who support our business.
 * **The Southeast Wildlife Expo.**
 * **The Charleston Wine & Food Festival**, which starts at the end of the month.
 * There are also a number of oyster roasts being held this month by nonprofit organizations.